paulroho/paulroho.github.io/_posts/2014-09-29-Effective-QA-Is-It-Really-Necessary.md

-Keynote: Effective QA – Is It Really Necessary?
+MAE2014 Day 1 - Keynote: Effective QA – Is It Really Necessary?
 ===
 by Martin Wrigley